Unveiling the Magic of Attachment Play: A Guide to Healing Through Playful Connection

 Nonsense Games

 Silly, mixed-up play supports feelings around competence and control.
-Putting socks on heads or making playful mistakes can help children release pressure about doing things “right.”
+Playful mistakes or absurd combinations can help release pressure about doing things “right.”

 Separation Games

-Games like peek-a-boo or hide-and-seek support children to explore separation and reunion in a safe, predictable way.
+Games such as peek-a-boo or hide-and-seek allow children to explore separation and reunion in predictable, contained ways.

 Contingency Games

-Simple cause-and-effect play (such as “when you clap, I jump”) helps children understand how their actions influence the world around them.
+Simple cause-and-effect play — for example, “when you clap, I jump” — helps children experience how their actions influence the world around them.

 Physical Contact Games

-Gentle physical play — such as rough-and-tumble within clear boundaries — supports connection, body awareness, and shared joy.
+Gentle physical play, including rough-and-tumble within clear boundaries, supports connection, body awareness, and shared joy.

 Non-Directed, Child-Led Play

-Allowing children to lead play gives them space to express autonomy, creativity, and inner experience without direction or correction.
+Allowing children to lead play without correction or direction creates space for autonomy, creativity, and inner expression.

 Regression Play

-Sometimes children need to revisit earlier stages of development.
-Play that allows for nurturance, dependency, or simplicity can support emotional release.
+At times, children benefit from revisiting earlier developmental needs.
+Play that allows nurturance, dependency, or simplicity can support emotional release.

 Cooperative Games

-Games that involve working together toward a shared goal help build collaboration, trust, and shared rhythm.
+Games that involve working together toward a shared goal support trust, collaboration, and shared rhythm.

 Symbolic Play

-Using toys or stories to represent real-life experiences — such as playing “dentist” after an appointment — allows children to process experiences indirectly and safely.
+Using toys, stories, or role-play to represent real-life experiences allows children to process events indirectly and at a manageable distance.

-Sometimes, after moments of connection or play, children may cry about something that seems small.
-This often reflects a sense of safety — the nervous system finally feels supported enough to release what’s been held inside.
-Much like adults may argue or cry after feeling close and connected, children use these moments to process stored emotion.
+Sometimes children cry about something that seems small after moments of connection.
+This often reflects a sense of safety — the nervous system feels supported enough to release what has been held.
+Much like adults may cry after feeling close, children use these moments to process stored emotion.

-Healing doesn’t always look serious.
-Sometimes, it looks like laughter, play, and shared joy.
-And sometimes, it looks like tears held safely in relationship.
-Both belong.
+It reminds us that healing does not always look serious.
+Sometimes it looks like laughter and shared joy.
+Sometimes it looks like tears held safely in relationship.
+Both are part of emotional integration.

 Previous